stevemao/angular/README.md

 ## Setup & Install Angular 2

 Follow the instructions given on the [Angular download page][download].
+This fork is tested with [BrowserStack](https://www.browserstack.com/).

 ## Want to help?